pashacraydon/pashacraydon.github.io/_posts/2016-10-05-testing-axios-with-axios-mock-adapter.markdown

 I dispatch the action elsewhere in one of my components.

 {% highlight javascript %}
-  store.dispatch(retrieveSingleCollection(collectionId));
+  store.dispatch(retrieveSingleCollection(collectionId))
 {% endhighlight %}

 I want to test that when I dispatch this action it makes a network request to my webservice then stores the response in my Redux store if it is successful.

 {% highlight javascript %}
-  import axios from 'axios';
+  import axios from 'axios'
-  import MockAdapter from 'axios-mock-adapter';
-  import expect from 'expect';
-  import * as c from 'collections/utils/constants';
-  import collectionsJSON from 'collections/tests/collections.json';
+  import MockAdapter from 'axios-mock-adapter' import expect from 'expect' import * as c from 'collections/utils/constants' import collectionsJSON from 'collections/tests/collections.json'

-  const collections = collectionsJSON;
-  const collection = collections[0];
+  const collections = collectionsJSON const collection = collections[0]

   describe('retrieveSingleCollection()', () => {
     it('should store the response from a successful GET request.', function () {